1. Can my pet have surgery or all the necessary diagnostic tests the same day as the appointment?

 12. I’ve heard there are drops available to treat my pets’ cataracts.
 Is this true?

 Medical remedies have been inaccurately advertised as effective for the treatment of cataracts.
-There is no proven commercially available medical treatment known to reverse or slow the progression of, or prevent the formation of a cataract.
-Surgery is the only known treatment both in animals and humans, and often provides a return of functional vision to pets.
+There is no proven commercially available medical treatment known to reverse cataracts.
+However, there ARE new exciting advances in supplement research whereby cataracts in some dogs may be slowed or prevented with oral Ocuglo (see www.ocuglo.com for more information).
+Surgery is the only known definitive treatment both in animals and humans, and often provides a return of functional vision to pets.